karlfloersch/optimism/docs/design/op-supervisor-v2.md

 Refactor the supervisor so that it does not require significant modifications to the op-node.
 Pre-interop hard fork op-node API should be sufficient for integrating this Supervisor v2 and thereby enabling interop.

 ## Architecture
-supervisor-v2 embeds an op-node (managed mode) for each chain in the dependency set (note: these op-nodes DO NOT use the interop hardfork; they should be pectra op-nodes, and no dependency-set information is sent to the op-node).
+supervisor-v2 embeds an op-node (embedded mode) for each chain in the dependency set (note: these op-nodes DO NOT use the interop hardfork; they should be pectra op-nodes, and no dependency-set information is sent to the op-node).

-- Managed/embedded op-node: supervisor constructs and runs the op-node in-process using op-node libraries.
+- Embedded op-node: supervisor constructs and runs the op-node in-process using op-node libraries.
 - RPC exposure:
   - Devstack/tests: dial the embedded op-node user RPC directly (typed client).
   - CLI: exposes a reverse-proxy under `/opnode/` on the supervisor HTTP server (default on) for single-port UX.